vmware-tanzu/tanzu-dev-portal/content/blog/gs-tap/index.md

 ---
-title:  "Getting Started with VMware Tanzu Application Platform Beta 1"
+title: Getting Started with VMware Tanzu Application Platform Beta 1
-linkTitle: "Getting Started with VMware Tanzu Application Platform Beta 1 on KIND"
+linkTitle: Getting Started with VMware Tanzu Application Platform Beta 1 on KIND
 description: What is Tanzu Application Platform, and how do the individual components work together to help build a secure, repeatable, and powerful platform for developers.
-topics:
-- CI-CD
-- Kubernetes
 tags:
 - tanzu application platform
 - kind
+- CI-CD
+- Kubernetes
 team:
 - Tony Vetter
 date: '2021-09-13'